 - Required minimum distributions (RMDs) waived for 2020: This option allows retirees to leave defined contribution plans untouched for another year, which is beneficial in light of market volatility and decline in retirement account balances.
 Learn more about this change and planning notes for participants to consider.

 To qualify for a CRD or loan limit adjustment, an individual must meet one of the following criteria:

 - Spouse or dependent diagnosed with COVID-19

-- Experiencing adverse financial consequences due to furlough, quarantine, layoff, reduction in hours, inability to work due to lack of child care due to COVID-19 or closing of business due to COVID-19 (participant only, not spouse)
+- Experiencing adverse financial consequences due to furlough, quarantine, layoff, reduction in hours, inability to work due to lack of child care due to COVID-19 or closing of business due to COVID-19 (participant, spouse or member of the housedhold)

 Defined benefit plan change

 There are also provisions in the CARES Act to lighten requirements around defined benefit (pension) plans.
 Any contributions by employers (including quarterly contributions) due in calendar year 2020 can be delayed until January 1, 2021.
 It is important to note that interest would be due on the delayed contributions from the date originally due until the date of actual payment.
 In addition, the delaying of contribution payments could impact the year in which the contribution would be deductible for tax purposes.